 Soy, brown rice, pea, corn, and potato protein have essential amino acid contents that meet the requirements as recommended by the WHO/FAO/UNU (WHO/FAO/UNU Expert Consultation 2007).National Library of Medicine

-Sorry, ya’ll vegan who already knew this.
-I’m new haha 😅.
+Sorry, I’ll be vegan.
+Who already knew this?
+I’m new, haha 😅.

 KOS Protein Powder Taste Test

-As mentioned above, I’ve only tried KOS chocolate flavor protein powder with almond milk and soy milk.
+As mentioned above, I’ve only tried KOS chocolate flavor protein powder with almond and soy milk.

 Here are the taste test details: